| |

 This is much more comforting for them than bags that can easily flex or very large storage totes that may be unwieldy to carry.
 Try to keep your species as close together as possible.

-If you are transporting in plastic storage totes, keep lids closed to prevent unwanted mixing between aggressive species and more docile ones.
+If you are transporting plastic storage totes, keep lids closed to prevent unwanted mixing between aggressive species and more docile ones.

 Moving Snails